revanth3005/NextJS/readme.md

   - Eg to use Blog pages, e-commerce product pages, documentations and marketing pages.
 - # Static generation with data
   - generating the html after fetching some external data
-  - we can define an async function named as `getStaticProps` or `getServerSideProps` and export it at the build time in production it will fetch some data and pass down as page props and the async function will return an object as props with key value pairs
+  - we can define an async function named as `getStaticProps` and export it at the build time in production it will fetch some data and pass down as page props and the async function will return an object as props with key value pairs
     -Eg: return{
     props:{
     users: response.data;